searchspring/snap/docs/SEARCH.md

 <h3 id="SearchMiddleware">Middleware</h3>

 Now that our `SearchController` is defined (using `search` variable), we can optionally attach middleware to hook into various events.
-There are two ways of doing this, using the Controller's `on` or `use` methods.
+There are two ways of doing this, using the Controller's `on` or `plugin` methods.

 #### via `on` method: